How to get involved

 The ethical and safety dilemma of fluoridating public water:

-Unlike the 1960s, conventionally grown and especially processed foods and drinks now contain significant amounts of fluoride due to the common use of phosphate fertilizer, fluoride based pesticides, and the processing of foods & drinks with fluoridated water.
+Unlike the 1960s, conventionally grown & especially processed foods / drinks now contain significant amounts of fluoride due to the common use of phosphate fertilizer, fluoride based pesticides, and the processing of foods and drinks with fluoridated water.

-If we truly want public health measures that reduce tooth decay amongst the financially disadvantaged, the elderly and our general population, our public health associations are going to need to roll up their sleeves, source funding that would have been used to fluoridate water, and provide effective programs such as the Scottish Child Smile program, as they have been successfully lowering tooth decay and markedly improving overall health, particularly in deprived communities, without adding any fluoride to their water.
+If we truly want public health measures that reduce tooth decay amongst the financially disadvantaged, elderly & general population, our public health associations need to roll up their sleeves & provide effective programs such as the Scottish Child Smile program, as they have been successfully lowering tooth decay, particularly in deprived communities, without adding any fluoride to their water.

 Please share this website and any relevant webpages with others.